home-assistant/home-assistant.io/source/_components/wwlln.markdown

   <img src='{{site_root}}/images/screenshots/wwlln-feed-map.png' />
 </p>

-New data is fetched every every 10 minutes.
+New data is fetched every 10 minutes.
 Because data from the WWLLN may vary in terms of how real-time it is, the default `window` parameter is set to 1 hour to ensure that as many strikes are caught as possible.